 A few notes on [[Laos]]: The name of the country is pronounced Lao, rhyming with ‘how now brown cow,’ without an ‘s’ at the end—the French added the silent ‘s’ to denote that the country had been made up of several kingdoms.
 The adjectival form of Laos is not ‘Laotian’; rather, there are Lao people, a Lao language and culture, Lao development, and a Lao economy, etc. The Lao people are, on the whole, fairly laid back, although with a quick view into Lao history or a visit to the Laos National Museum, it quickly becomes evident that there is still a bit of anti-colonial and anti-American sentiment.

 Upon our arrival in Luang Nam Tha, it seemed that we might get stuck there overnight.
 Two [[tuk-tuk]] drivers told us the next bus to Luang Prabang was on the following day.
 We approached the ticket window, attempting to buy our tickets.
 It was an odd feeling to have to communicate in broken English to get what we wanted, so used to being able to communicate in Chinese.
 After a few frustrating moments (for me at least—Ariane claims to have understood fine), it became clear that there was a bus leaving right that very moment to Luang Prabang.
-Amazed at our luck, and how smoothly things were going thus far, we quickly got our tickets, threw our things on the bus, and grabbed two seats in the back row.
-Outside, a man was curled over vomiting on the ground.
-He and his friend boarded the bus, and tried to sit next to us, but we directed them to the seats in front of them instead (a little afraid he might have to vomit again).
-His eye was bandaged heavily, some lacerations on his face, and we suspected he’d recently been in some sort of accident, fight, or undergone some sort of operation.
-In any case, he was shaking from the pain.
-So, we offered him some Ibuprofen and a bottle of water, both of which he immediately grabbed and consumed without the slightest hesitation.
+Amazed at our luck, and how smoothly things were going thus far,

 The bus ride was long, hot, crowded, and bumpy.
 Picking two seats in the back row proved to have been a horrible decision as the bus hurled around curves in the darkness.
 The bus had filled up, and sacks of rice and luggage piled the aisle.
 In the five-seat back row, one seemingly well-dressed young Lao guy spread his legs and slept in two seats, leaving two older Lao men squished into the one center seat, pushing right up against me.
 With all of the bumps and the heat, having another man’s leg pushed right up against mine, sweating, was just one more factor of my overall discomfort.
 Ariane didn’t have it much better, and we were both fairly irritated.
 Out the window, it seemed as if jungle went on in every direction, as endless as the bus ride itself.
 At every stop, we asked “Luang Prabang?”, to which the Lao men gave us a sign of affirmation.
 We stupidly grabbed our bags and lugged them over the rice sacks off the bus, asking the driver, “Luang Prabang?”, to which we got an initial sign of affirmation, then a hand waving ahead down the road, signifying that “yes, we are indeed on the way to Luang Prabang,” but that this was not it.
 We got back on the bus, and after several more hours of the hellish ride and several more false alarms, finally began to see colonial-looking houses, and realized we were actually getting close.